 Physical therapy exercises can help strengthen the muscles and build stability in the shoulder joint.
 Multiple dislocations can put you at risk to develop arthritis and chronic shoulder pain.

-Treating shoulder pain with Arrow Physical Therapy and Rehabilitation
+Treating shoulder pain with Health Plus Physical Therapy and Rehabilitation Center, Edison, NJ

 Take the next step to start getting our help with your Shoulder Physical Therapy Treatment.